tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 Gesturing him to follow me, I headed up to my bedroom.
 Harvey stuck by my side as I dived up the stairs.

-“So, are you going to tell you about the.. you know..”
+“Are you planing on explaining the.. . you know..”
 He pointed to his own face.
 “The scribbles.”

 “I’ll get to that.”